robert-osborne/django-kevin/README.md

     $ deactivate && workon icecream-prod
     $ pip install -r requirements.txt

-*note: We install production requirements this way because many Platforms as a Services expect a requirements.txt file in the root of projects.*
+*Note: We install production requirements this way because many Platforms as a Services expect a requirements.txt file in the root of projects.*

 Local Postgres Database